asktami/flicklog-api/README.md

 Works with [https://github.com/asktami/flicklog-app](https://github.com/asktami/flicklog-app).

-- a watchlist is linked to both a _user_ record and a _movie_ record
+- a watchlist record is linked to both a _user_ record and a _movie_ record

-- a review is linked to both a _user_ record and a _movie_ record
+- a review record is linked to both a _user_ record and a _movie_ record

 - movies come from [https://www.themoviedb.org/](https://www.themoviedb.org/)